rufous-headed-chachalaca-2048-ebird

 Rufous-headed Chachalaca

-Appearance: The Rufous-headed Chachalaca is a medium-sized bird with a distinctive appearance: It has a rufous head, neck, and breast, contrasting with its grayish-brown back and wings.
+Appearance: The Rufous-headed Chachalaca is a medium-sized bird with a notable appearance: It has a rufous head, neck, and breast, contrasting with its grayish-brown back and wings.
 The belly is pale and the vent area is rufous.
 This species has a long, heavy bill; a red eye; and red legs.

 Behavior: Rufous-headed Chachalacas are social birds that typically move in small groups or family units: They are predominantly arboreal, roosting and foraging in trees.
 Their diet consists of fruits, seeds, leaves, and insects.
 They are known for their loud vocalizations that serve to establish territories, communicate with group members, and warn of danger.
-These birds are generally active during the day, foraging in the canopy or on the forest floor.
+These birds are active during the day, foraging in the canopy or on the forest floor.

-Breeding: Breeding behaviors of the Rufous-headed Chachalaca in Colombia may include: Nesting in trees or shrubs, where females lay clutches of eggs.
-Both parents likely participate in nest-building, incubation, and caring for the young.
+Breeding: Breeding behaviors of the Rufous-headed Chachalaca may include: Nesting in trees or shrubs, where females lay clutches of eggs.
+Both parents participate in nest-building, incubation, and caring for the young.
 Breeding activities may peak during the rainy season, when food resources are more abundant.
 The species may engage in courtship displays and mate selection rituals.

 Distribution